 Spending hours on your feet shopping, cooking and entertaining may seem like a great idea until your feet and legs start to swell.
 You need to sit down and prop your feet up 15 minutes every hour to prevent swelling and lower leg and foot pain.
-If the house is filled with too much activity to rest for 15 minutes, retire to your bedroom or another comfortable spot where guests are not frequenting and take a much deserved rest.
+If the house is filled with too much activity to rest for 15 minutes, retire to your bedroom or another comfortable spot where guests are not frequenting and take much-deserved rest.

 Leave the Tree Trimming to Other Family Members

-During the latter months of pregnancy your tummy may get in the way of holiday tree trimming.
+During the latter months of pregnancy, your tummy may get in the way of holiday tree trimming.
 Instead of trying to hang ornaments and knocking off more than you hang; leave the hanging to other family members.
 If holiday tree trimming is something you must do to feel complete, replace the physical hanging with a day of holiday crafting.
 Making new ornaments for the tree may not be the same as hanging ornaments, but it can be just as fun.

 Skip Foods That Cause Heartburn

 One of the main events during the holiday season is cooking.
 Baked treats and fat-rich meals are often served at family get-togethers.
 Instead of dining on foods you know will cause heartburn later, eat a healthy snack before leaving for a family dinner or party.
-Eat only a small portion of the foods you love, but know will cause heartburn or stick with fresh fruits and healthy options and skip the heartburn all together.
+Eat only a small portion of the foods you love, but know will cause heartburn or stick with fresh fruits and healthy options and skip the heartburn altogether.

 Don’t Cook if You Don’t Feel Like It

-For some pregnant women the smell of certain foods or ingredients causes nausea.
+For some pregnant women, the smell of certain foods or ingredients causes nausea.
 If you don’t feel up to holiday cooking this year, it’s okay.
 Ask your spouse, mom or other family members to cook in your place or plan holiday get-togethers where guests bring dishes instead of cooking.